 Best things to do on Vancouver Island

-There are many fine activities to engage in on Vancouver Island.
-The very best, cheapest and world famous would be things that involve getting out in nature.
+There are many fine activities and tourist attractions to engage in on Vancouver Island.
+The very best, cheapest and world-famous would be things that involve getting out in nature.
 BC is known as Supernatural British Columbia due to its many beautiful forests and mountains both of which Vancouver island has in abundance.
+In fact, the entire island is a paradise for those who love the outdoors, nature and wildlife,

 With many hiking trails, national historic sites, superb scenery and wildlife Vancouver Island has much to offer visitors.